brimac1634/chapter-convert/readme.md

 # Chapter Converter

 1. Paste the chapter details into the "chapters.txt" file in this folder.
 Ensure that the chapter timings are all before or all after each chapter title.
+Only the times can include the ":" character so remove any others from the txt file before running the script.

     **Examples:**
         01:44 Alkami